-The Queensland WHS Act 2011 and the Electrical Safety Regulation 2011 require certain work and non-work related incidents to be reported to WHSQ or the Electrical Safety Office.
+The Queensland WHS Act 2011, Electrical Safety Regulation 2011 and the Petroleum & Gas Act require certain work and non-work related incidents to be reported to WHSQ, Electrical Safety Office or the Petroleum & Gas regulator.
 Records also have to be kept internally for the timeframes outlined in the WHS Documentation, Data Control and Record Management Procedure (PRO362).